SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif MultiTargeting.md

 It is worth noting that Apple's devices are backwards-compatible.
 More on that later.

 You can include armv7s and arm64e, at the cost of some extra size in the built EXT; you'll gain some speed boosts, in theory.
-(As for armv6, it's best to exclude it, as only a few of the oldest devices use it.
-You should avoid it)
+(As for armv6, it's best to exclude it, as only a few of the oldest devices use it.)

 As far as the DarkEdif wrapper, there are no limitations on platforms you can use; all the code is platform-agnostic.
 However, the PostBuildTool is only programmed to link the seven architectures above, if passed in the target list.